 Research has shown that PDO stimulates neocollagenesis, which encourages the production of new collagen in the skin while the body naturally absorbs the threads in several months.

-The PDO thread can be used as a mesh to remove wrinkles or thread in the lift.
+The PDO thread can be used as a mesh to remove fine wrinkles or barbed thread in the lift.
 A lifted appearance can be seen immediately following the treatment; however, the results will improve in the following days and weeks as the PDO stimulates neocollagenesis, which in turn produces collagen.
 The overall texture of the skin is improved; it becomes thicker, tighter and firmer and other skin issues like open pores, fine lines and wrinkles are smoothed away as well.

 PDO threads are made from naturally dissolving materials that require no removal.
 In most cases, PDO threads are entirely absorbed by the body about six months following the procedure.
-PDO thread lift results may last 18–24 months.
+PDO lift results may last 18–24 months.
 New cog or smooth threads may be inserted to maintain the lifted, tightened appearance of the treated area.

 For more information about secondary appointments following your PDO treatment, please contact us.